officelearn/azure-docs.sv-se/articles/active-directory-domain-services/overview.md

 ---
-title: Översikt över Azure Active Directory Domain Services | Microsoft Docs
+title: Overview of Azure Active Directory Domain Services | Microsoft Docs
-description: I den här översikten får du veta vad Azure Active Directory Domain Services tillhandahåller och hur du använder det i din organisation för att tillhandahålla identitets tjänster till program och tjänster i molnet.
+description: In this overview, learn what Azure Active Directory Domain Services provides and how to use it in your organization to provide identity services to applications and services in the cloud.
 services: active-directory-ds
 author: iainfoulds
 manager: daveba